-The Harry Phelps Papers, comprising five linear inches of documentation, spans Phelps' thirty-six year naval career, covering from 1877 to 1913.
+The Harry Phelps Papers, comprising 0.42 linear feet of documentation, spans Phelps' thirty-six year naval career, covering from 1877 to 1913.
 The papers, consisting primarily of letters written by Phelps to his mother, encompass Phelps' time as a midshipman at the United States Naval Academy, his work with various hydrographic survey teams, and his time at the Judge Advocate General office in Washington, D.C.

 The collection consists almost exclusively of hand-written letters, as well as several news clippings, demerit records, a portrait, and a receipt.